geo000/Semantic_labelling_for_EO/README.md

 ## Prerequisite

-This is built to work with numpy arrays:
+This program is works with numpy arrays:

 ```
 pip install numpy